 The top floors had so many amazing and creative stations to explore, including pendulums used in so many ingenious ways.

 Also upstairs we exercised our olfactory (relating to smell) memory.
-We covered up the cards and tested if we were able to recognize the scent.
+We covered up cards and tested whether we were able to recognize the scent.
 I was very surprised how uncanny the scents were.
 Some of the scents will trigger a memory, just like when you smell a certain perfume and are immediately reminded of someone you know now or from your past.

+Downstairs visitors are able to explore experiments with light and dark, including playing with shadows and more.
 You can also go into a completely blacked out hallway and then enter the “Dunkel Bar” (Dark Bar) as if you are blind.
 Sorry there are no image of the Dark Bar… just close your eyes!
 The Dark Bar can be booked for groups, team events, etc. I would enjoy a work meeting in here, because then no one can see me nodding off!

 There are more stations involving touching and vibrations.
 To me more like a trust exercise, you can put your hands in the clay pots and try to guess what is inside.
 After watching so many episodes of Fear Factor, I was a little reluctant to put my hand inside.
 Of course it turned out that I was fine!